 The Plattekill Library was established as a reading center in 1972.

-The Library building was originally a primary school, which was closed as a school by the Wallkill School District in June, 1973, whereupon the Plattekill Reading Center moved into the building and began paying rent to the district.
+The Library building was built in 1927, it was originally a primary school, which was closed as a school by the Wallkill School District in June, 1973, whereupon the Plattekill Reading Center moved into the building and began paying rent to the district.
 In 1982, the district deeded the property to the Town for the Reading Center.

 A Provisional Charter, number 18,649 was granted by the Board of Regents of the University of the State of New York on March 23, 1984 to incorporate

 “Anna Madariaga, Janis Stock, Don Fried, Emilie Rappleyea, Elizabeth McClellin, David Gregory, Zena Taylor, Joseph Reigada and Kristine Abramson and their associates and successors in office as a free association library, in accordance with the vote establishing the same, under the corporate name of Plattekill Library, to be located in Modena, county of Ulster, state of New York.”